 Antarctic animals list, with pictures and information.
 Discover the amazing animals that live in one of the world’s harshest environments.

-If you want to learn more about the continent of Antarctica, you can find all of the facts here: Antarctica Facts.
+- If you want to know more about the continent of Antarctica, you’ll find all of the facts here: Antarctica Facts.

 Antarctic Animals List: Introduction